pandas-dev/pandas/doc/source/categorical.rst

 .. ipython:: python

-   from pandas.api.types import CategoricalDtype
+   from pandas import CategoricalDtype

    CategoricalDtype(['a', 'b', 'c'])
    CategoricalDtype(['a', 'b', 'c'], ordered=True)
    CategoricalDtype()

-A :class:`~pandas.api.types.CategoricalDtype` can be used in any place pandas expects a `dtype`.
+A :class:`CategoricalDtype` can be used in any place pandas expects a `dtype`.
 For example :func:`pandas.read_csv`, :func:`pandas.DataFrame.astype`, or in the ``Series`` constructor.

 .. note::

-    As a convenience, you can use the string ``'category'`` in place of a :class:`~pandas.api.types.CategoricalDtype` when you want the default behavior of the categories being unordered, and equal to the set values present in the array.
+    As a convenience, you can use the string ``'category'`` in place of a :class:`CategoricalDtype` when you want the default behavior of the categories being unordered, and equal to the set values present in the array.
 In other words, ``dtype='category'`` is equivalent to ``dtype=CategoricalDtype()``.